 1. Purpose of Your Mobile App

-This is arguably the most critical consideration before you develop a mobile app marketing template.
+This is arguably the most critical consideration before you develop a mobile app marketing strategy.

-To build a strong marketing framework, you must first define your app’s purpose.
-That forms the fundamental stronghold of your entire marketing campaign
+To build a strong mobile marketing framework, you must first define the purpose of your app.
+That forms the foundation of your entire marketing campaign

 So, what does your app actually do?
 Does it satisfy an existing need?
 Does it provide value for its users?

-Value and purpose are two principle things your audience will consider as they decide on how to respond to your marketing strategies.
-Therefore, even the most aggressive marketing would be useless if it’s focused around an app that isn’t useful to your target audience.
+Value and purpose are two principle things your potential user will consider as they decide on how to respond to your app marketing strategies.

-And no, you don’t have to develop an extremely complicated app to comprehensively address needs and provide value.
+And no – your app developers don’t have to build an extremely complicated app to comprehensively address needs and provide value.
 Complicated problems, more often than not, are solved by typically simple solutions.

 2. Distribution Channels

-To effectively determine the distribution channels, you should systematically analyze customer needs, establish channel objectives, identify major channel alternatives, and evaluate major channel alternatives, in that order.
+Now, to effectively determine the ideal app distribution channels, you should systematically analyze your customers’ needs, establish channel objectives, identify major channel alternatives, and evaluate major channel alternatives, in that order.

 3. Revenue Model

-It’s now almost common knowledge that Facebook was founded in the year 2004.
-What most people don’t realize, however, is the entire planning process before the company ultimately established its revenue models.
+By now, you’re probably aware that Facebook was founded in the year 2004.
+What most people don’t realize, however, is that the entire planning process began way before the company established its revenue models.

 It was not until March 2008, when the company hired Sheryl Sandberg as its Chief Operating Officer, that the executive finally developed a solid and systematic monetization strategy.
-It took 4 years of critically assessing user behavior and the corresponding growth curve, to come up with specific advertising frameworks that would make Facebook a profitable company.
+It took 4 years of critically assessing user engagement and the corresponding growth curve, to come up with the ad monetization plan that has made Facebook a profitable company.

-That’s just one example that proves that systematic planning of the revenue model will not only help streamline your mobile app marketing campaign, but also substantially boost your overall profitability.
+That’s just one example that proves how systematic planning of the revenue model will not only help streamline your mobile app marketing campaign but also substantially boost your overall profitability.

-Here are some of the most popularly used revenue models, according to Apptamin:
+Here are some of the most popularly used mobile app revenue models, according to Apptamin:

-As you engage in App Store Optimization, remember that only a fraction of users have discovered new apps through the App Store- 63% to be precise, at least according to the European Technographics Consumer Technology Online Survey.
-Other users, more often than not, learn about them in all kinds of instances while surfing through the web, on their social media feeds, blog, other applications, etc.
+And speaking of which, it’s worth noting that only a fraction of app users discover new apps through the App Store- 63% to be precise.
+That’s according to the European Technographics Consumer Technology Online Survey.
+Other users, more often than not, learn about them via a variety of ways – while surfing through the web, on their social media feeds, on blogs, from other applications, etc.

 Facebook and LinkedIn are both social media networks.
 But there’s a reason why Facebook consistently markets itself with the slogan “Facebook helps you connect and share with the people in your life”, while LinkedIn goes with “Be great at what you do”.